theSC/RaspicoolerMon/README.md

 This project is being created to monitor coolers remotely in professional kitches using Arduino Minis and a Rasberry Pi.

 ##Features:##
+- 16x2 LCD Display on Raspberry Pi diplays
   - Outside weather
   - RSS feed display (Feed title and top three headlines)
+  - Cooler tempuratures and humidty using DHT22s (WIP)
+  - Kitchen tempurature and humidty using DHT22s (WIP)
 - Wireless communication between Arduinos and Raspberry Pi using NRF24L01s (WIP)
-- Cooler tempuratures and humidty using DHT22s (WIP)
-- Kitchen tempuarte and humidty using DHT22s (WIP)
 - .csv logging (WIP)
 - MySQL logging (WIP)
 - Pushbullet notifications (WIP)
 - Live website HUD (WIP)

 ##Setup:##
+- Create directory for log.
+Make sure it is writable by the user that will run RaspicoolerMon.
-Open raspicoolermon.py in your favorite text editor and change the directory for the coolermon.log and RSS feed
+- Open raspicoolermon.py in your favorite text editor and change the directory for the coolermon.log and RSS feed

 ##Wiring:##
 ###LCD###